“The impediment to action advances action. What stands in the way becomes the way” – Marcus Aurelius

 “Bad companies are destroyed by crisis.
 Good companies survive them.
 Great companies are improved by them.” – Andy Grove

 Similarly, great individuals find a way to transform weakness & failure into strength & success.
 For great men and women, they use obstacles to fuel their ambition.

 “The obstacle in the path becomes the path.
 Never forget, within every obstacle is an opportunity to improve our condition.”

 Ever heard of the adage ” It is not what happens to you, it is how you react to it”.
 Today we live in the hyper-connected age fueled with social media.
 And it seems as if everyone is on a short-fuse.
-No matter how positive or forward thinking someone’s message /post/ video is – there are always people are not happy.
+No matter how positive or forward-thinking someone’s message /post/ video is – there are always people who are not happy.
 They react with immediate backlash.

 If you are faced with a situation that looks bleak – here are some things you can do.

 - focus on what can be controlled